admariner/coda-doc-scraper/README.md

    - You can select all tables or clear the selection using the "Select All" and "Select None" buttons.

 4. **Fetch Data**:
-   - Choose the number of rows to fetch (options include 0, 1, 10, or all rows).
+   - Choose the number of rows to fetch (options include Columns Only, 1 Row, or All Rows).
-   - Click the "Fetch Data" button to retrieve data from the selected tables.
+   - The data will be fetched automatically when a row count option is selected.

 5. **View and Export Data**:
-   - The fetched data will be displayed in a collapsible JSON viewer.
+   - The fetched data will be displayed in a collapsible, scrollable JSON viewer.
+   - Use the copy icon to copy individual table data.
-   - Use the action buttons to copy the JSON data or export it as JSON or CSV.
+   - Use the "Copy All Tables" button to copy concatenated data from all selected tables.

 ## Project Structure

-- **src/components**: Contains reusable React components such as `InputForm`, `TableSelector`, `DataDisplay`, etc.
+- **src/components**: Contains reusable React components such as `TableCard`, `TableDropdown`, `Header`, `WelcomeCard`, etc.
 - **src/hooks**: Contains custom hooks like `useCodaApi` for interacting with the Coda API.
 - **src/App.js**: The main application component.
 - **src/index.js**: The entry point of the application.